lklostermair/tum-adlr-wise24-17/README.md

 This project makes use of an adapted version of the code from the [ibinn_imagenet repository](https://github.com/RayDeeA/ibinn_imagenet), developed by RayDeeA.
 Proper credit is given according to the original licensing terms.

+## External Datasets

+This project uses the dataset from [DLR-TactMat](https://dlr-alr.github.io/dlr-tactmat/).
+Proper credit is given according to the original licensing terms.